 Head chef and owner Dominic Chapman was a contestant on BBC 2’s Great British Menu and turned heads shortly after launching the Beehive with his simple modern dishes.

-Those who eat at the pub, which sits opposite White Waltham’s cricket field, will find most mains cost less than £20.
+Those who eat at the pub, which sits opposite White Waltham’s cricket field, will find a number of mains cost less than £20.

-Chapman’s mantra of “feed you and make you happy” has been transcribed into every dish the kitchen creates, such as roast Cornish hake with saffron, roast Scottish grouse and peppered haunch of venison.
+Chapman’s mantra of “feed you and make you happy” has been transcribed into every dish the kitchen creates, such as roast Cornish cod, pan fried sea bream and slow cooked shoulder of lamb.

 The kitchen sources locally, but it also aims to represent what the UK’s larder has to offer as a whole.
 This means food from the country’s uplands and pastures, its meadows, woods, hedgerows, rivers and seas are all important parts of the menu.

 Head chef Chapman, who also worked at Heston Blumenthal’s Fat Duck, is passionate about what makes a pub a true pub – the booze.

 The wine list is concise but varied and offers good value for money.
 It has featured 12 reds and the 12 whites, rosés and dessert wines.
 Many of the world’s major wine-growing regions feature on the wine list, and most choices are available by the glass.

-Yet the heart of any pub, the beer, is not forgotten and the Beehive has a range of lagers, ciders and beers, including local cask ales from Windsor & Eton Brewery, Loddon Brewery and more.
+Yet the heart of any pub, the beer, is not forgotten and the Beehive has had a range of lagers, ciders and beers, including local cask ales from Windsor & Eton Brewery, Loddon Brewery and more.